- Employee benefits

 About the HSA

 Anyone can contribute to your HSA.
-However, only the account holder receives tax deductions on monies contributed.
+However, only the account holder receives tax deductions on their personal contributions.
+Refer to IRS Publication 969 on how to qualify for an HSA contribution.

 You don’t have to claim contributions you receive from others as gross income on your annual federal tax return.
 However, UC’s contribution to your HSA is subject to California income tax.